Non-Gaussian diffusion near surfaces

-At this stage, we notice an analogy with the well-established theory of Taylor-dispersion, which quantifies the dispersion of particles in channels in presence of hydrodynamic flows.
-We imagine the same process $Z_t$ but consider the a convective displacement given along the channel by

-where $u(z)$ is an arbitrary imposed flow field along the channel.
-Evaluating the first cumulants of $Y_t$ in this, Taylor-dispersion, problem yields
+Here, we draw an analogy with Taylor dispersion, for the dispersion of particles in channels in presence of hydrodynamic flows.
+We imagine the same process $Z_t$, but consider the convective displacement given along the channel by $Y_t=\int_0^t ds \ u(Z_s)$, where $u(z)$ is an arbitrary imposed flow field along the channel.
+The first two cumulants of $Y_t$ in this problem are